DebjitDatta01/test/README.md

 then git clone 'Git repository url link'

 --------------------------------
-to undo the changes in my practice.java git checkout -- practice.java
+to undo the changes in my practice.java before commit git checkout -- practice.java

 to undo all the changes that were made in local repo